Environmental issues in Afghanistan: Deforestation

-Afghanistan has lost nearly half of its forests.
 Denser forests in the eastern Nangarhar, Kunar, Nuristan and other provinces are at risk from timber harvesting by timber mafia.
-Although the logging is illegal, profits from exporting the timber to neighboring Pakistan are very high.
-The reason for this is that Pakistani government has its forests tightly protected so the timber mafia are busy cutting down trees in Afghanistan instead.
-The timber makes its way not only to Peshawar but also to Islamabad, Rawalpindi, and Lahore, where most of it is used to make expensive furniture.
+Although the logging is illegal, profits from exporting the timber to neighboring Pakistan have been very high.
+The timber made its way not only to Peshawar but also to Islamabad, Rawalpindi, and Lahore, where most of it has been used to make expensive furniture.
 The Afghan government has formed special park rangers to monitor and stop these activities.